 TRUTH IN MYTH Long perceived as mythical explanations for natural phenomena, oral storytelling spoke of ancient forests whispering through communal networks deeply rooted in wisdom and guidance — of sheltering trunks and soaring limbs in misted conversation with celestial beings.
-The woodlands of Faërie were living gateways to all that is interconnected, to journeys not bound by decree — a place of transformation where fear and false perception might lose hold under the forested twilight of truth.
+The woodlands of Faërie were living gateways to all that is interconnected, to journeys not bound by decree — a place of transformation where false perception might lose hold under the forested twilight of truth.
 Today, once-mythical stories of the forest have become scientific evidence recorded in the journals of the world's leading researchers.
 Forest breath is rich with immune strengthening, essential oils called phytoncides.
 Underground, wise-counsel tendrils of fungi weave informative, sun-sugared networks from one tree's roots to others within a forest community.

 Dr. Qing Li, Doctor and Associate Professor at Tokyo's Nippon Medical School, and founding chairman of the Japanese Society for Forest Medicine, is the author of, Forest Bathing (Shinrin-Yoku).